-Next year, one of the odder and, in some ways, most ambitious projects in Warner Bros.
-Pictures’ attempts to turn DC Comics characters into feature films will debut: The Joker.
-To be directed by Todd Phillips (The Hangover, Old School) from a script he co-wrote with Scott Silver, the film will star Joaquin Phoenix in a new origin story for the typically origin-less Clown Prince of Crime.
-It will also be something of a departure from the way Warner Bros. has used the DC Comics characters in the last few years.
-And while it first seemed like a joke itself to some, production is now underway and the studio has let the world know some true facts about the film.
+This October, one of the odder and, in some ways, most ambitious projects in Warner Bros.
+Pictures’ attempts to turn DC Comics characters into feature films will debut: Joker.
+Directed by Todd Phillips (The Hangover, Old School) from a script he co-wrote with Scott Silver, the film stars Joaquin Phoenix in a new origin story for the typically origin-less Clown Prince of Crime.
+It will also be the first of Warner Bros.
+Pictures’ recent DC Comics-based films to completely eschew the notion of an interconnected film universe.
 Here is what we know about the project so far.

 Meanwhile, the Joker of that universe, Jared Leto, is developing his own Joker feature film.